crockie/Movie-Booking-Application/README.md

 **MOvie Booking and LIsting Management Application (MOBLIMA)**

 MOBLIMA is an application to computerize the processes of making online booking and purchase of movie tickets, listing of movies and sale reporting.
-It will be used by the movie- goers and cinema staff.
+It will be used by the movie-goers and cinema staff.
+Do note that in our program, movie-goers are referred to as customers and cinema staff are referred to as cinema staff.

 ## Setup Instructions